CloudCannon/docsycannon-docs/content/en/docs/previews-and-deployment/_index.md

 title: Previews and Deployment
 linkTitle: Previews and Deployment
 weight: 10
-description: Deploying your DocsyCannon site.
+description: Deploying your DocsyCannon site to CloudCannon.
 categories:
   - Deployment
   - Development